How to Build Influence on LinkedIn Without Being Salesy in 2026

 Comment and engage thoughtfully on others’ posts

-Share career lessons or frameworks like PIE to show expertise
+Share career lessons or proven frameworks to show expertise

 Closing Thoughts